Case Study 50: Hearing room updates

 Bishop Tarabay heads the Maronite diocese, an Eastern Rite diocese of the Church, which culturally largely consists of people with a Lebanese, Syrian or Egyptian background.
 Bishop Tarabay told the Commission that 21 of the 54 priests of his diocese are married men, and emphasis is placed on Maronite priests living in community.
 He described the formation currently being undertaken by seminarians, some of whom are married and others who have chosen to become celibate priests.

-Late in the day, Bishop Long described the personal impact he felt after hearing the stories of nine victims while Auxilliary Bishop of Melbourne.
+Late in the day, Bishop Long described the personal impact he felt after hearing the stories of many victims of abuse while in Melbourne and of nine victims since becoming Bishop in Parramatta.
 He also revealed that he had been a victim of sexual abuse by a member of the clergy after his arrival in Australia.
 He said these experiences had encouraged him to seek justice, dignity and healing for all survivors.

 The hearing continues tomorrow at 10:00am.